aemonge/aemonge/cheatsheet.md

 # 🐍 Python

 ## PEP8 Rules, the standard way of python

 > get used to 4 four spaces, instead of 2 two.

-### Documentation on the files, classes, methods, and functions.
+### Documentation on the files, classes, methods, and functions

 **a.py**:

 ```python
 """
 The module.